PEtab-dev/PEtab/doc/development.rst

 Upon a new release, the PEtab editors ensure that

 * a new release is created in the GitHub repository
-* the new version of the specifications are deposited at Zenodo
+* the new version of the specifications is deposited at Zenodo
 * the new release is announced on the PEtab mailing list

 Versioning of the PEtab format